 It was a bad fort location due to its cold, swampy, snowy, high-elevation, 8400 feet, bears, mountain lions, and short growing season.
 The fort was abandoned on June 24, 1858, when the garrison was moved 6 miles southwest on Ute Creek and Fort Garland was established.

 The site of Fort Massachusetts is now on Trinchera Ranch, private property, and is being excavated for six weeks every year since 2010 by archaeology students from Adams State University Field School in Alamosa, led by Dr. Richard Goddard.
-See Fort Massachusetts excavation video.
+See Fort Massachusetts Field School.
+Students and volunteers must apply.

 Fort Garland operated from 1858 to 1883, then was abandoned and the troops were transferred to Fort Lewis in Durango.
 It was once commanded by legendary frontiersman Kit Carson.